HoseinLavaei/coin_market/README.md

 - Common interface for different providers
 - Easy integration into Python projects
 - Extensible provider system for adding new markets

+## Limitations

+- Currently, we only support USDT.
+But reading other coins data is possible with little changes.

 ## Supported Markets